 KIND of ridiculous.
 Of course, different regions of Athens will sport different price ranges.
 For example a cocktail in Exarcheia may cost around 3-4 euros, but a cocktail in Gazi might cost around 8 euros.
 But either way it is still cheaper than San Francisco, where drinks would average around 12 euros or more.

 8. There is a Lot of Graffiti

 I’m not going to lie.
 Usually when I think of Europe, I think beautiful architecture, narrow streets, and overall amazing views that can’t be seen in the United States.
-But when I landed in Athens my initially thought was “wtf is this…”
+But when I landed in Athens my initial thought was “hmmm…”

 But my perspectives have already shifted.
-I’m now vibin’ with this ‘ugly but beautiful’ look it reps!
+I’m now vibin’ with this ‘sort of ugly but beautiful’ look it reps!
 And many parts of Athens are quite gorgeous – you just need to find them.
 I’m fortunate enough to have met friends who’ve shown me its beauty.

 9. It is Extremely Hot!

 In July, temperatures will start to become unbearable.
 Make sure you book an accommodation with air conditioning (I failed at making sure of this), and make sure you wear sunscreen.